abdelrahmanHamdyG/face_mask_classification/README.md

 ## Usage

-To use the face mask classifier, simply visit the following link:
+To use the face mask classifier, simply visit the following link and wait a minute till the app is cooked ^_^ :

 [Face Mask Classifier](https://facemaskclassification-7bjikcpanptrexks9zisxx.streamlit.app/)